Board of Trustees

 Dr. Betty M. Dean

-Betty Dean was elected to the Board of Trustees in 2007 and currently serves as chair.
-She is the superintendent/president emeritus for Butte-Glenn Community College District.
-She has been married to Clyde Powers for 18 years and has three wonderful step-daughters and nine grandchildren.
-She also is an active member of Bidwell Presbyterian Church in Chico, Calif.
+Betty Dean is the Superintendent/President Emeritus for Butte-Glenn Community College District and was elected to the Board of Trustees in 2007.
+Dr. Dean served as Chair of the Board of Trustees from 2011 – October 2015.
+She has been married to Clyde Powers for 21 years, has 3 wonderful step daughters, and 9 grandchildren.
+She also is an active member of Bidwell Presbyterian Church – Chico, CA.

 Mr. Raymond L. Homan